AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth.md

 about which endpoint(s) to use on which service in a sufficiently generic way.

-### Owners

-Can any of these problems be simplified by introducing the general concept of an 'owner'?
-This would need to be registered with the Auth service by the ConfigDB at the point where the object was created.
-This might allow a reconciliation service to be owner of a Device rather than the Node which is publishing it, for example.
-More generally it should allow restricting the actions of services to objects they have created, where this is useful.

 ### Structured targets

 Some of these problems can be solved by allowing the target of an ACE to be more than just a UUID.
-SPO works for RDF, but only because the IRI used as object can itself have structure.
+Triples work for RDF, but only because the IRI used as object can itself have structure.

 This is obviously equivalent to referencing a ConfigDB application, but